Mission Fiji

 Mission Fiji 2023

-Our first volunteer mission to Fiji was in October 2023.
+The volunteer team visited Fiji in October 2023.
 We spent one week at CWM Hospital in Suva.

 We donated five boxes worth of surgical equipment including surgical staplers, vascular grafts, orthopedic screws, rigid sigmoidoscopy and vessel sealing devices.
 Equipment was kindly donated by Austin Health and Monash Health.